Lead Capture Optimized: 201% increase in captured leads with clearer value proposition

 By answering this question in the first person, we are able to view the message through the customer’s eyes.
 This is helpful because we most often view the message through our own “marketing” eyes.

-PRINCIPLE #2: Determine the necessary derivative value propositions
+Determine the necessary derivative value propositions

 “Customer logic demands an obvious connection between the company, its various products and its different prospects.”